Child's Rocking Horse - Wooden Rocking Horses - Children's Hard Wood Rocking Horses

 More rocking horse information . . .

 I choose hardwoods in 5/4 thickness.
 This finishes to 1 and 1/16 inch thick.
 This heft makes a heavy and strong horse.
 Each wooden piece is cut from a larger board on my band saw, then shaped and sanded.
 Next I begin to assemble the pieces, often gluing pieces together before boring holes for the hickory dowels which provide the enduring strength.
-Once assembly is complete I go over the entire house with a very fine sandpaper for the silky feel I like.
-Next I rub on a combination of walnut and sunflower oil for beauty and soil resistance.
+Once assembly is complete I go over the entire horse with a very fine sandpaper for the silky feel I like.
+Next I rub on walnut oil for beauty and soil resistance.
 Then the tail goes on and the rocking horse is ready to ride.
 Happy Trails!

 For in the true nature of things,